 Raptor produces a zine series every two years called Headspace.
 I solicit pieces, edit, and publish each issue largely by myself.
 Each issue hovers around the themes of belonging and community.
 MACK, our latest, is a book about kissing.

 Our first stand-alone book, Hurricane Butterfly, is a collection of poems dedicated to the spirit of the late Pete Burns written by Cody Ross Romero and Kevin Salvaggio.
-It will launch in Fall 2017.

 Tara J. | Founder, Producer, Editor-In-Chief